-- ➤ The process must start with the establishment of a medium and long-term programmatic vision, and with the demonstration of the government's commitment to its implementation.
-A long-term financial commitment by the government and donors is essential for the sector's development to be efficient, effective and sustainable. - ▶ Programme implementation must be phased, taking into account the institutional capacity and financial sustainability of the system, and requires expertise in different technical areas.
+- The process must start with the establishment of a medium and long-term programmatic vision, and with the demonstration of the government's commitment to implement this vision.
+A long-term financial commitment by the government and donors is essential for the sector's development to be efficient, effective and sustainable. - Programme implementation must be phased, taking into account the institutional capacity and financial sustainability of the system, and requires expertise in different technical areas.
 It is essential to make regular impact, context and programme assessments to inform policy development and programme reforms.
-An adequate management and information system, including a single registry of beneficiary households and an efficient, transparent payment system, are also key elements. - ▶ Political moments and opportunities for change must be identified and appropriately engaged through a well-thought-out and multi-party advocacy strategy.
-An investment in the technical knowledge of key actors and champions, with a specific focus on increasing the knowledge and therefore the political influence of MMAS and INAS, is necessary to successfully influence national, overarching policies and plans. - Relevant international experiences must be sought and useful lessons learnt and integrated into policies and programmes.
+An adequate Management and Information System, including a Single Registry of beneficiary households and an efficient, transparent payment system, are also key elements. - Political moments and opportunities for change must be identified and appropriately engaged through a well thought through and multi-party advocacy strategy.
+An investment in the technical knowledge of key actors and champions, with a specific focus on increasing the knowledge and therefore the political influence of MMAS and INAS, is necessary to successfully influence national, overarching policies and plans. - International experiences must be sought, and useful lessons learnt for the countries reality integrated into policies and programmes.